kunalkashyap-1/RSS_feed_parser-scraper/README.md

 - scraper_controller/search_feeds.js
 This controller is used to search for data on a website.
 It takes a URL as input and returns an object containing an array of search results.

-- scraper_controller/category_feeds.js
-This controller is used to retrieve category feeds from a website.
-It takes a URL as input and returns an object containing an array of category feed objects.

 ## Request Handler
 The API uses a request handler function to handle the responses to the client.
 The `reqHandler()` function takes three arguments: `result, amt, and res`. result is the result returned from the controller function, amt is the maximum number of results to return, and res is the response object.